MaciekTalaska/PatriciaSQL/README.md

     - [ ] words used autocomplete
     - [ ] database names, table names, column names... (*)
  - [ ] .deb package
- - [ ] store connection information in human readable format (now it is saved using pickle)
+ - [x] store connection information in human readable format

 (*) I am afraid that this is going to be pretty tricky one